BuchEPP/BuchEPP.github.io/README.md

-# Buch Elementarteilchenphysik, 4.
-Auflage
+# Book Elementarteilchenphysik

 ![ATLAS](0106_ATLAS.png)

 Springer Verlag

-### Authoren:
+### Authors
-#### Autor1
+#### Christoph Berger
-- Lebenslauf
+- Born 1939, doctorate Bonn 1968, habilitation 1973 Aachen, Germany.
+From 1974 to 2004
+Various research stays at DESY, CERN and Cornell University.
-#### Autor2
+#### Gregor Herten
-- Lebenslauf
+- Born in 1955, doctorate in 1983, professor at M.I.T., Cambridge, USA, from 1986 to 1992, and professor of physics at the University of Freiburg, Germany,  since 1992.
+Research stays at DESY and CERN.

 ### Erläuterungen zum Buch

-sfdgsdfgsdfgsdfg
-sdfgsdfgsdfgs
-sdfgsdfgsdfg
-sdfgsdfgsdfbsdbxvv
-yxvxyvxvb
+This textbook on elementary particle physics, written in German, provides an introduction from the basics to modern experiments to the latest developments in particle physics.
+Experimental tools such as accelerators and detectors as well as the symmetry principles and their applications are also presented in detail.
+In addition, the Standard Model - which largely dominates today's experimental and theoretical discussion - is introduced.
+To this end, the book explains essential areas of quantum electrodynamics, the quark model, quantum chromodynamics and electroweak theory.
+The Lagrangian formalism formulates the standard model as a gauge theory and the Higgs mechanism is described in detail.
+Chapters on the physics of hadron colliders and neutrino physics tie in with current research and also examine possible extensions of the Standard Model in the light of recent experimental results.
+The appealing design of the textbook and the 187 exercises with solution instructions and supplements as Jupyter Notebooks on GitHub subsequently serve to deepen the knowledge.

-### Calculations with python/sympy
+### Calculations with python
- The very popular language Python is part of the curriculum at many universities.
+The very popular programming language Python is part of the curriculum at many universities.
 Sympy is a computer algebra programme based on Python.
-Used with the jupyter notebook it provides an elegant frame for doing computer algebra.
-Please consult the Python and Jupyter pages for installing these programmes on your system.
-On this [GitHub link](https://github.com/BuchEPP/Buch) we provide Jupyter notebooks  additional material for a detailed calculations and solutions to the exercises.
-The python programming is kept on purpose an a simple level, such that beginners in programming have an easy start.
+In conjunction with the Jupyter notebook, it provides an elegant framework for computer algebra.
+Please consult the Python and Jupyter pages to install these programs on your system.
+On this [GitHub link](https://github.com/BuchEPP/Buch) we provide additional material for detailed calculations and solution notes for the exercises.
+The Python programming is intentionally kept at a simple level so that beginners in programming can get started easily.